Punchline (band)

 Punchline is an American rock band from Belle Vernon, Pennsylvania south of Pittsburgh that was formed in 1998.
-The band will release its ninth full-length album, Somewhere to Land, on September 12th, 2025.
+The band released its ninth full-length album, Somewhere to Land, on September 12th, 2025.

 History

 1998–2002: early years

 Punchline was formed in 1997 as a three-piece band consisting of Steve Soboslai (lead vocals, guitar), Chris Fafalios (bass guitar), and PJ Caruso (drums).
 At the time, Fafalios was a senior in high school and Caruso and Soboslai were juniors.
 They played local shows and recorded their first album, How to Get Kicked Out of the Mall, a blend of pop- and ska-influenced punk.
 In later recordings, the ska influence became less prominent.
 In 1999, the band self-produced and self-released the full-length Punchline album.

 After being joined by Paul Menotiades (guitar, vocals), they recorded and co-produced Major Motion Picture with Billy Rossi for an August 2001 release.
 The four collaborated with Rossi again in 2002 on The Rewind EP.
 The EP's four tracks marked a transition into what became their signature pop-punk sound.